 £1 = 18099 IDR

-Cash is still an important form of payment in Bali.
-So, make sure you carry enough with you to pay for your small shopping, transportation, and food & drinks.
+Cash is still considered a form of currency in Bali, so have an appropriate amount of cash with you to pay for your small browsing and transportation (if that’s what you do) or food & drinks.

 Because Bali is quite a touristy island, most people speak basic- to good English.
 However, it is always polite to speak a few basic words of the local language.
 Underneath are some words that could be helpful and polite: